AntonioLaurance/Titanic_Survival_Predictor/README.md

 after obtaining the most relevant variables, we developed several machine learning models to choose the three models with highest **accuracy** and **F1-Score**.

-The geatest problem that we encountered meanwhile we delevoped the ML models was to **tune hyperparameters** for each model proposed this is because it takes many time and other problem that we encountered was that not all models accept **categorical data** during the training process therefore we do **data encoding**.
+The geatest problems that we encountered meanwhile we delevoped the ML models was to **tune hyperparameters** for each model proposed this is because it takes many time and other problem that we encountered was that not all models accept **categorical data** during the training process therefore we do **data encoding**.

 **Objetive:** \
 Develop a Machine Learning model that can predict with 80% Accuracy the survival rate of a given Titanic passenger.